xavidop/genkit-azure-foundry-go/README.md

 # Azure AI Foundry Plugin for Genkit Go

-A comprehensive Azure AI Foundry plugin for Firebase Genkit Go that provides text generation and chat capabilities using Azure OpenAI and other models available through Azure AI Foundry.
+A comprehensive Azure AI Foundry plugin for Genkit Go that provides text generation and chat capabilities using Azure OpenAI and other models available through Azure AI Foundry.

 <!-- TOC -->